 As part of the Company's corporate governance practices, the Audit Committee has adopted a policy prohibiting the external auditors from providing non-audit services to the Company or its subsidiaries unless the services are approved in advance by the Audit Committee.
-The external auditors are required to report directly to the Audit Committee.
+The external auditors are required to report directly to the Chair of the Audit Committee.